 Despite all these differences, damage to the hair happens to all hair types.
-The cuticle layer of the hair with its scales protects the hair from environmental factors (the sun, the wind and cold dry winter).
-When this layer is damaged, your hair is more likely to break.
+The cuticle layer of the hair with its scales protects the hair from environmental (the sun, the wind and cold dry winter), mechanical (detangling, hairstyling, manipulation, etc.) and chemical factors (dyeing, bleaching, relaxing).
+When this layer is damaged, our hair is more likely to break.
 Individuals with tight curly hair frequently straighten their hair structure temporally through the use of heat or permanently by using relaxers thus, weakening the cuticle.

-Once the outer layer of the hair is damaged, this damage can develop and reach the cortex layer which is mainly composed of keratin.
+Once the outer layer of the hair is damaged, this damage can develop and reach the cortex layer of the hair which is mainly composed of keratin.
 Keratin and other keratin-associated proteins help maintain the shape and texture of the hair which gives hair its elasticity and strength.
-This is chemically broken when the hair undergoes a styling process, such as hair permanents, straightening or colouring and the hair is then even more likely to split or break.
+This structure of the hair is damage broken when our hair undergoes a styling process, such as hair permanents, straightening or colouring and the hair is then even more likely to split or break.

-In the end, understanding racial hair differences will help find the best way to care for each hair type.
+In the end, understanding different hair characteristics among different race groups will help find the best way to care for each hair type.
 Curly hair requires extra moisture and low manipulation to prevent dryness and breakage and to keep length retention.
 If the hair is chemically treated it will require regular conditioning treatments.
-Cleansing, conditioning and nourishing are important components of a good hair routine along with regular trimmings and use of protective styles.
+Cleansing and conditioning are important components of a good hair routine along with regular trimmings.

 Ultimately, whether our hair is short or long, straight, wavy or curly, natural, permed or relaxed knowledge will definitely lead us to our final goal – healthy hair.